Svengali (1931 film): Pre-production

 While on his yacht, Barrymore cabled his ideas for the film to Warner Bros., specifying that Svengali "must be funny and get lots of laughs."
 Warner Bros. initially wanted Evelyn Laye for the role of Trilby.
 Stories conflict as to why Laye was not cast; one account holds that the actress wanted to return to England for a vacation while another story claims that Laye was exhausted from overwork and was under treatment in a sanitarium.
-Soon before December 25, Warner Bros. hired Marian Marsh for the role of Trilby.
+After testing many candidates, including big names, Warner Bros. hired relative unknown Marian Marsh for the role of Trilby.

 The cinematographer was Barney "Chick" McGill, who was director Archie Mayo's cameraman for The Doorway to Hell.

 Production

-Svengali began shooting on January, 1931 at Stage 8 at Warner Bros.'
+Svengali began shooting in January 1931 at Stage 8 at Warner Bros.'
 First National lot in Burbank.
 Filming was completed on February 21.
 According to daily production notes, the script was unfinished when filming began, with screenwriter J. Grubb Alexander writing the scenes one at a time.

 On February 14, production was moved to Universal City, where Warner Bros. rented Universal's Phantom Stage, used originally for The Phantom of the Opera (1925).

 Release

-Svengali opened in New York City at Warners Hollywood Theatre on May 1, 1931 and in Los Angeles at Warner Hollywood and Downtown Theatres on May 22, 1931.
-In its first three days in New York, Svengali takes in $17,384 which film historian Gregory William Mank described as "decent money, but hardly sensational."
-In its first week at the Warners Hollywood Theatre, Svengali earned $30,0002, and in the following week, $25,441.
+Svengali opened in New York City at Warners Hollywood Theatre on May 1, 1931, and in Los Angeles at Warner Hollywood and Downtown Theatres on May 22, 1931.
+In its first three days in New York, Svengali took in $17,384, which film historian Gregory William Mank described as "decent money, but hardly sensational."
+In its first week at the Warners Hollywood Theatre, Svengali earned $30,002, and in the following week, $25,441.
 In comparison, the Warner Bros. pictures The Public Enemy earned $63,776 in its first week.
 The film had large crowds on its opening day in Los Angeles, but otherwise did poor box office.
-With a budget of $499,000 to produced, the film only made a worldwide rental of $498,000.
+With a budget of $499,000 to be produced, the film only made a worldwide rental of $498,000.
 In comparison, Dracula had $1,200,000 in worldwide rentals.
 The film had a loss of $241,000.